vitessio/website/README.md

   Set `[params.versions]` `current` to the value of the new release number.
   Set `[params.versions]` `next` to the value of the upcoming planned version.

-1. (optional) Remove any version of the documenation that is no longer supported `git rm -rf content/en/docs/v0.0`
+1. (optional) Remove any version of the documentation that is no longer supported `git rm -rf content/en/docs/v0.0`
   `git rm -rf content/zh/docs/v0.0`